Models Genesis: Introduction

 In summary, we make the following three contributions: \begin{enumerate} \item A collection of generic pre-trained 3D models, performing effectively across diseases, organs, and modalities. \item A scalable self-supervised learning framework, offering encoder for classification and encoder-decoder for segmentation. \item A set of self-supervised training schemes, learning robust representation from multiple perspectives. \end{enumerate}

-\jlreplace{ The content is organized as follows: Sec.~\ref{sec:method} presents an overview of our self-supervised learning framework, four image transformations with their learning perspectives, and four unique properties of our Models Genesis.
-Sec.~\ref{sec:experiments} describes at length the implementation of our representation learning proxy task and evaluation criteria of five target tasks.
-Sec.~\ref{sec:results} summarizes five major observations from our extensive experiments, with a {\em goal} of demonstrating that our Models Genesis can serve as a primary source of transfer learning for 3D medical imaging.
-Sec.~\ref{sec:discussion} discusses the aspects of Models Genesis in same/cross-domain transfer learning and its impact in creating a medical ImageNet.
-Sec.~\ref{sec:related_works} provides a thorough review of existing supervised and self-supervised representation learning approaches in medical imaging.
-Finally, Sec.~\ref{sec:conclusion} concludes our work. }{ In the remainder of this paper, we first in Sec.~\ref{sec:method} introduce our self-supervised learning framework for training Models Genesis, covering our four proposed image transformations with their learning perspectives, and describing the four unique properties of our Models Genesis.
+In the remainder of this paper, we first in Sec.~\ref{sec:method} introduce our self-supervised learning framework for training Models Genesis, covering our four proposed image transformations with their learning perspectives, and describing the four unique properties of our Models Genesis.
 Sec.~\ref{sec:experiments} details the training process of Models Genesis and the five target tasks for evaluating Models Genesis, while Sec.~\ref{sec:results} summarizes the five major observations from our extensive experiments, demonstrating that our Models Genesis can serve as a primary source of transfer learning for 3D medical imaging.
-In Sec.~\ref{sec:discussion}, we discuss various aspects of Models Genesis, including \jlreplace{its}{their} capabilities for same- and cross-domain transfer learning and \jlreplace{its}{their} impact on the creation of a medical ImageNet, followed by a thorough review of existing supervised and self-supervised representation learning approaches in medical imaging in Sec.~\ref{sec:related_works}.
-Finally, Sec.~\ref{sec:conclusion} concludes and outlines future extensions of Models Genesis. }
+In Sec.~\ref{sec:discussion}, we discuss various aspects of Models Genesis, including their relationship with automated data augmentation, their impact on the creation of a medical ImageNet, and their capabilities for same- and cross-domain transfer learning followed by a thorough review of existing supervised and self-supervised representation learning approaches in medical imaging in Sec.~\ref{sec:related_works}.
+Finally, Sec.~\ref{sec:conclusion} concludes and outlines future extensions of Models Genesis.